Horse grooming tips – knock the judge over!

-Well, aside from staying on and your horse not acting like a totally foolish goober, you can make your horse shine for the judge.
-It’s in the details, you may need an extra set of hands, and it’s show grooming PLUS.
+- Well, aside from staying on and your horse not acting like a totally foolish goober, you can make your horse shine for the judge.
+It’s in the details, you may need an extra set of hands, and it’s regular grooming PLUS a few added things.

 Back in the barn: